 The mathematics of the last century worth of experiment design.
 This is about the classical framing, where you think about designing and running experiments and deciding if can reasonably be construed to be true or not, then go home.
 There are many elaborations of this approach in the modern world.
 For example, we examine large numbers of hypotheses at once under multiple testing.
 It can be considered as part of model selection question, or maybe even made particularly nifty using sparse model selection.
-Probably the most interesting family of tests are tests of conditional independence, especially multiple version fo those.
+Probably the most interesting family of tests are tests of conditional independence, especially multiple version of those.

 But the classic simplest case has things to teach us.
 Probably the least sexy thing in statistics and as such, usually taught by the least interesting professor in the department, or at least one who couldn’t find an interesting enough excuse to get out of it, which is a strong correlate.
 Said professor will then teach it to you as if you were in turn the least interesting student in the school, and so the spiral of boredom winds on.
 Anyhow, it turns out there are powerful tools within this area, and also instructive examples.

 tl;dr classic statistical tests are linear models where your goal decide if a coefficient should be regarded as non-zero or not.
-Jonas Kristoffer Lindeløv’s explains this perspective: Common statistical tests are linear models.
+Jonas Kristoffer Lindeløv explains this perspective: Common statistical tests are linear models.
+FWIW I found that perspective to be a real 💡 moment.

 Daniel Lakens asks Do You Really Want to Test a Hypothesis?: